Alcoa Foundation Partnership for Trees

 This initiative, which commenced in 2011, builds toward Alcoa’s goal of planting 10 million trees by 2020 and supports American Forests’ mission to protect and restore forests.
 For a project to qualify for this program, Alcoa sites and employees work with qualified local nonprofit groups and agencies to develop and submit forest restoration proposals and then participate in the tree planting.

 Thank you for your interest and your work.
-If you have any questions regarding your application or American Forests’ forest restoration work, please contact Megan Higgs at 202-370-4519 or email@example.com.
+If you have any questions regarding this program or American Forests’ forest restoration work, please contact Megan Higgs at 202-370-4519 or firstname.lastname@example.org.

 In 2013, the Partnership for Trees Program is planting more than 175,000 trees across 19 global project sites.